-Errors on the CPU
+Errors on the CPU – Omron Troubleshooting

 There are two possible error types in the PLC.
 Fatal and Non-Fatal.

-Fatal errors will happen when the program, or parts of the program have been lost.
+Fatal errors will happen when the program or parts of the program have been lost.
 They can also happen if there is a power failure.
 (Fuses) The program will not run during a fatal error.

-Non-Fatal error will still run your program.
+The non-Fatal error will still run your program.
 There will be a blinking error light to indicate the error.
 Typically this error is due to a battery error.
 (Battery needs to be replaced.)

 To access the components in the main unit of the PLC, remove the 4 screws on each corner of the PLC.

 Note: When removing the screws and working in the unit, the capacitor that keeps the ram memory stored is good for 5 minutes.
 You should always start by having the power onto the unit to charge the unit.
 While charging unscrew the 4 corner screws.
-Turn power off, and remove the top unit.
+Turn the power off, and remove the top unit.